 NOTE 1: SUPI will be used instead of SUCI in the case of a re-authentication.

 4. In case the UDM receives a SUCI, the UDM shall resolve the SUCI to the SUPI before checking the authentication method applicable for the SUPI.
-The UDM decides to run primary authentication with an external entity based on subscription data.
+The UDM decides to run primary authentication with an external authentication server or internal authentication server (i.e. AUSF), based on subscription data.
+If UDM decides to run primary authentication with internal authentication server, the following steps shall be skipped, and clause I.2.4 shall be applied.

-In case the UDM receives an anonymous SUCI, the UDM decides to run primary authentication with an external entity based the realm part of the SUPI in NAI format.
+In case the UDM receives an anonymous SUCI, the UDM decides to run primary authentication with an external entity or to run the primary authentication with internal authentication server (i.e. AUSF) based the realm part of the SUPI in NAI format.
+If UDM decides to run primary authentication with internal authentication server (i.e. AUSF), the following steps shall be skipped, and Annex B.2.1.1 shall be applied when internal authentication server (i.e. AUSF) is used.

 NOTE 1a: The UDM needs to be configured with a list of realms and the intended authentication server (external or internal)